mgoblin/STC15lib/README.md

 * Add memory dump example
 * WakeUp timer implemented
 * Times to ticks part of aux module implemented
+* Docs are included to platformio package

 Next releases todo
-* TODO Docs should be included to platformio package
 * TODO Compile examples as a step of build
 * TODO Optimize and refactor is_... ..._enabled(enable) routines
 * TODO Describe wrapping to function technique for multiple macro decl calls